 “Areas like ball mastery and being on the ball are so crucial at that age,” says PDP Co-founder Dave Wright.
 “Whether that’s a player working with a ball and a wall away from training, whether that’s interference-based ball mastery or opposed 1v1s.”

-We want our players to constantly practice things like passing, dribbling, and controlling the ball, and start to feel comfortable using both feet.
+When considering effective training drills for U8 soccer, we want our players to constantly practice things like passing, dribbling, and controlling the ball, and start to feel comfortable using both feet.
 Through both individual practice and by participating in fun soccer drills, they will notice their skills get better and enjoy the process of improving.

 This focus on individual ball mastery will assist us in our mission to help kids love soccer.
 “It creates a bigger love for the game as well, and a greater appreciation of the connection with a football,” explains Nathan Philip, a former coach at clubs including Chelsea FC and West Ham United.
 “Ball mastery is massive in terms of creating that love.”